-Meanwhile, previous market leaders such Consumer as Discretionary (-13.8%), Technology (-12.7%), and Communication Services (-6.2%) bore the brunt of the selling.
-In essence, investors have taken a more defensive position-whether that is a blip or a longterm trend remains to be seen.
+Meanwhile, previous market leaders such as Consumer Discretionary (-13.8%), Technology (-12.7%), and Communication Services (-6.2%) bore the brunt of the selling.
+In essence, investors have taken a more defensive position-whether that is a blip or a long-term trend remains to be seen.